Phase collapse in neural networks

 Florentin Guth

-Postdoctoral Researcher in Deep Learning Theory
+Postdoctoral Researcher in Science of Deep Learning

 I’m a Faculty Fellow in the Center for Data Science at NYU and a Research Fellow in the Center for Computational Neuroscience at the Flatiron Institute.
 I’m interested in improving our scientific understanding of deep learning, e.g., understand how it escapes the curse of dimensionality, particularly in the context of image generative models.